ftjuh/I2Cwrapper/README.md

 # Examples

-This is a simplified version of the [`Pin_control.ino`](examples/Pin_control.ino) example sketch for addressing a target controller running the I2Cwrapper firmware with (at least) the PinI2C module enabled.
+This is a simplified version of the [`Pin_control.ino`](examples/Pin_control.ino) example sketch for addressing a target device running the I2Cwrapper firmware with the PinI2C module enabled.

 ```c++
 /*